 An alloy is a mixture of two or more materials, at least one of which is a metal.
 Alloys can have a microstructure consisting of solid solutions, where secondary atoms are introduced as substitutionals or interstitials in a crystal lattice.
 An alloy may also be a mixture of metallic phases (two or more solutions, forming a microstructure of different crystals within the metal).
-Examples of substitutional alloys include bronze and brass, in which some of the copper atoms are substituted with either tin or zinc atoms respectively.
+Examples of substitutional alloys include bronze and brass, in which some copper atoms are substituted with either tin or zinc atoms, respectively.

 Solid solutions have important commercial and industrial applications, as such mixtures often have superior properties to pure materials.
 Many metal alloys are solid solutions.
 Even small amounts of solute can affect the electrical and physical properties of the solvent.
 Alloys are usually stronger than pure metals, although they generally offer reduced electrical and thermal conductivity.
 Strength is the most important criterion by which many structural materials are judged.
 Therefore, alloys are used for engineering construction.

 Non-ferrous alloys do not contain iron (ferrite) in appreciable amounts; thus, they are based on non-ferrous metals (i.e., aluminum, gold, nickel, silver, tin, lead, zinc, etc.) Other common properties of non-ferrous metals are non-magnetic, malleable, and lightweight.
 Alloy systems are classified according to the base metal or specific characteristics that a group of alloys shares.